PSLmodels/OG-Core/docs/book/content/theory/households.md

 [^constraint_note]: It is important to note that savings also has an implicit upper bound $b_{j,s,t}\leq k$ above which consumption would be negative in current period.
 However, this upper bound on savings in taken care of by the Inada condition on consumption.

 [^nssequilibrium_note]: In Chapter {ref}`Chap_Eqm` we will assume that beliefs are correct (rational expectations) for the non-steady-state equilibrium in Section {ref}`SecEqlbSSdef`.

+[^savings_note]: Savings enters the period utility function to provide a "warm glow" bequest motive.